snehilvj/dmc-docs/docs/datepicker/datepicker.md

 .. admonition::Note
     :color: yellow
     :icon: radix-icons:info-circled
     To include an Input field for the DatePicker, use DatePickerInput.
-The DatePickerInput supports all props for DatePicker shown on this page.

 ### Simple Example